 Connecticut Pharmacy Technician Certification (CPhT)

-The State of Connecticut does not require PTCB.
+The State of Connecticut does not require PTCB certification.
 This is a completely voluntary process.
-However some employers do seek either PCTB certification when hiring and if you do decide to pursue certification some employers will also generally offer higher wages- compare average salary against PTCB certification above.
+However some employers do seek either PCTB or ExCPT certification when hiring and if you do decide to pursue certification some employers will also generally offer higher wages- compare average salary against PTCB certification below.

 The average pharmacy technician salary in Connecticut for 2014 is $32,450 or $15.60 hourly rate*.
 PTCB Certified Pharmacy Technicians in CT earn an average of $44,000 or $21.15 per hour.
 Senior and Lead Pharmacy Technicians in CT earn an average of $42,000 or $20.19 per hour.
 An Outpatient Pharmacy Technician earns the highest with an average of $45,000 or $21.63 per hour.
 (Source: Indeed.com)